Freaky/monotime/README.md

 ### Core Ruby

-For a zero-dependency alternative, see the core function [`Process.clock_gettime`](https://ruby-doc.org/core-2.6.3/Process.html#method-c-clock_gettime).
+For a zero-dependency alternative, see [`Process.clock_gettime`](https://ruby-doc.org/core-2.6.3/Process.html#method-c-clock_gettime).
 `monotime` currently only uses `Process::CLOCK_MONOTONIC`, but others may offer higher precision depending on platform.